LESS CARBON,

 Activity-based: measure per unit of service: per guest night, per meal, per tour.

-Which fits you?
 If most emissions come from assets you operate, use an operational-control boundary; if different products or packages matter most, also track per guest night / per tour / per meal.

 Step 3 · Collect your data